- Prayer and Worship

 - About USCCB

-All 8 pamphlets are available in English and Spanish.
+All 8 brochures are available in English and Spanish.

 The reality that abortion kills innocent children, hurts women physically and emotionally, and harms men, families, and society demonstrates that the Church's opposition to abortion—based on the inherent dignity and equal value of every human life—is the only moral choice, even for nonbelievers.